“Wild” Alaska can be found in Tongass – the United States’ largest national forest.

 Scattered throughout the forest, usually on remote lakes or bays, are 150 Forest Service cabins that can be reserved in advance.
-The vast majority are accessed via a float plane but five in Juneau and one in Petersburg can be reached on foot.
-Many communities in Southeast have one if not several Forest Service campgrounds, rustic facilities in a scenic location out the road.
+The vast majority are accessed by float plane, but five in Juneau and one in Petersburg can be reached on foot.
+Many communities in the Inside Passage have one if not several Forest Service campgrounds set in scenic locations in the Tongass.

 Wildlife is abundant throughout the Tongass National Forest.
 Sitka blacktail deer and its two main predators, wolf and brown bear, are found here.
 Black bears are common as well as mountain goats and moose.
 Marine mammals found along the shores include Dall’s and harbor porpoises, harbor seals, sea otters, and humpback, minke, and killer whales.
 The waters teem with fish including halibut and all five species of Pacific salmon.
 More bald eagles live in this region than in any other place in the world.

 Tongass' vast coastal terrain is the world’s largest temperate rainforest, and its canopy consists of towering hemlock, spruce, and red and yellow cedar.
 Beneath the massive conifers are young evergreens and shrubs such as devil's club, blueberry, and huckleberry.
 Moss and ferns cover the ground, and lichens drape many trees.

 Though home to the world's largest temperate rainforest, almost half of Tongass is covered by ice, water, wetlands, and rock.
 Its most famous ice floe is the Mendenhall Glacier, Alaska's famous "drive-in glacier," because it is only 13 miles from downtown Juneau along a paved road.